nette-examples/di-example-doc/readme.md

 Example of using Nette DI Container
 ===================================

-Purpose of the Dependecy Injection (DI) is to free classes from the responsibility for obtaining objects that they need for its operation (these objects are called **services**).
-Documentation can be found on the [website](https://doc.nette.org/dependency-injection).
+Dependency Injection (DI) enables classes to be relieved from the task of creating objects they depend on.
+These dependent objects are termed **services**.
+Comprehensive documentation is available at the official [Nette website](https://doc.nette.org/dependency-injection).

 Installation
 ------------

+To set up the example:

 ```shell
 git clone https://github.com/nette-examples/di-example-doc